AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 ##Overview

-A doughnut chart is a pie chart with a blank area in the center...
+A doughnut (or donut) chart is a pie chart with a "hole" – a blank circular area in the center.
+The chart is divided into parts that show the percentage each value contributes to a total.

-Like the regular pie chart...
-Drives attention from the central area to emphasize...
+Like the regular pie chart, the doughnut chart is used with small sets of data to compare categories.
+It drives attention from the area taken by each part to emphasize the length of arcs.
+The blank space also allows displaying some additional information in the center: for example, labels, the name of a selected category, or the chart title.

 The Doughnut chart is a modification of the Pie chart and shares almost all the setting with it, so this article explains just how to create a basic Doughnut chart and configure its labels.
-To learn about other settings, read the [Pie Chart](Line_Chart) article.
+To learn about other settings, read the [Pie Chart](Pie_Chart) article.
 See also <a href="http://www.anychart.com/chartopedia/chart-types/donut-chart/" target="_blank">Chartopedia: Doughnut Chart</a>.

 ##Quick Start